Every character who died in 13 Reasons Why - TheNewsTrace

 When did he die?
 Season one

-Jeff Atkins was a Liberty Excessive pupil and good friend of Clay Jensen, who died earlier than the occasions of season one after crashing his automobile – he was believed to have been driving while intoxicated from a celebration.
+Jeff Atkins was a Liberty Excessive scholar and pal of Clay Jensen, who died earlier than the occasions of season one after crashing his automotive – he was believed to have been driving while intoxicated from a celebration.

-Nonetheless, in episode 10, Hannah reveals in her tapes that Sheri, one other pupil, knocked down a cease signal while driving however didn’t alert the authorities as she didn’t wish to get in hassle.
-It was the dearth of cease signal which brought about Jeff, who was truly sober, to crash his automobile.
+Nevertheless, in episode 10, Hannah reveals in her tapes that Sheri, one other scholar, knocked down a cease signal while driving however didn’t alert the authorities as she didn’t need to get in hassle.
+It was the dearth of cease signal which brought on Jeff, who was truly sober, to crash his automotive.

 Bryce Walker